GluuFederation/docs-ce-prod/3.1.1/source/index.md

 - FIDO Universal 2nd Factor (U2F)
 - Lightweight Directory Access Protocol (LDAP)

 If this is your first exposure to the Gluu Server, welcome to the community!
-We want to see the ecosystem flourish, and ultimately make the Internet a safer, more privacy protected place.
-In order to do that, we believe we need to keep the Gluu Server free so all kinds of organizations can use, contribute and benefit from the software.
+With your help, we can can create a flourishing ecosystem, and ultimately make the Internet a safer, more privacy protected place.

-These docs are not perfect!
-Please help us make them so by submitting any improvements to our [Documentation Github](https://github.com/GluuFederation/docs-ce-prod).
-If you're a Github pro, submit a pull request.
-If not, just open an issue on any typos, bugs, or improvements you'd lie to see.
-We need your help... even if you're not a coder, you can contribute!

 ## Installation
 You can deploy the Gluu Server on the cloud provider of your choice using one of our easy-to-install packages for Ubuntu, CentOS, RHEL and Debian.
 Follow our [VM preparation guide](./installation-guide/index.md) to get started.